Iglesia ni Cristo Centennial: Marketing

 The state-run Philippine Postal Corporation (PhilPost) released a postal stamp design commemorating the Iglesia ni Cristo Centennial.
-The stamp featured the Christian denomination's founder Felix Manalo, the Centennial logo, and the INC Central Temple.
+The stamp featured the denomination's founder Felix Manalo, the Centennial logo, and the INC Central Temple.
 Printed in monochrome, except for the logo, the stamp measured 50 × 35 mm which is larger than the standard 40 × 30 mm stamp size.
 The design was by INC member Bienvenido Santiago Jr. while the layout was made by Vic Serevo.

 Events

 Ciudad de Victoria inauguration

 On August 17, 2011, the Iglesia Ni Cristo executive minister Eduardo Manalo led the groundbreaking of the Ciudad de Victoria in Bocaue and Santa Maria, Bulacan.
 According to the INC, Eduardo's father and predecessor Eraño Manalo had long plans for a large complex where events similar in scale to the Centennial could be held.
 After three years of construction, the younger Manalo and Philippine president Benigno Aquino III led the inauguration of the Ciudad de Victoria on July 21, 2014 in time for the INC centennial celebration on July 27, 2014.
 The Philippine Arena, the largest indoor arena with a seating capacity of 55,000 was also opened.